 - Make it fun – sign up with a friend and perhaps incentivise yourself.

 What I’ll be doing

-I’ve already begun moving business contacts off my personal fb profile on to my page – since becoming self employed I’ve noticed specific generations using Facebook like LinkedIn and I get requests all the time.
+I’ve already begun moving business contacts off my personal Facebook profile on to my page.
+Since becoming self employed I’ve noticed specific generations using Facebook like LinkedIn and I get requests all the time.
 As much I love everyone I meet, accepting everyone was beginning to blur the lines for me between personal and business and my news feed content was becoming more work orientated.
-As such the content from those I care about most was disappearing.
+As such, the content from those I care about most was disappearing.
 My Facebook profile has always been about my personal time and space where I can just be Nat, and so I’ve decided to reclaim that.

-As a social media agency we won’t be neglecting our customer’s and their communities but for me personally, I’ve decided to commit to the ‘social butterfly’ – not using social when out with friends as well as a version of ‘night owl’ and ‘sleeping dog’ combined and logging off around 8pm.
+As a social media agency we won’t be neglecting our customer’s and their communities but for me personally, I’ve decided to commit to the ‘social butterfly’.
+This means not using social when out with friends as well as a version of ‘night owl’ and ‘sleeping dog’ combined and logging off around 8pm.